TVB suspends filming for five days due to pandemic

 Law, his fellow actor in Come Home Love: Lo And Behold, also tested positive for Covid-19 preliminarily on Thursday.

-Actor Ricco Ng, Chow's co-star in Return, recently posted on his Instagram Stories a photo of the latter looking tired in the make-up room, with the caption: "Hang in there, buddy."
+Actor Ricco Ng, Chow's co-star in Return, recently posted on his Instagram Stories a photo of the latter with his head lowered and looking tired at the make-up room, with the caption: "Hang in there, buddy."

 Chow's other co-stars, including Roger Kwok, Mark Ma and Alice Chan, said they have tested negative so far.